certtools/intelmq/docs/Bots.md

 * `http_user_agent`: user agent to use for the request.
 * `http_verify_cert`: path to trusted CA bundle or directory, `false` to ignore verifying SSL certificates,  or `true` (default) to verify SSL certificates
 * `ssl_client_certificate`: SSL client certificate to use.
+* `ssl_ca_certificate`: Optional string of path to trusted CA certicate.
+Only used by some bots.
 * `http_header`: HTTP request headers

 **Cache parameters**: Common redis cache parameters used in multiple bots (mainly lookup experts):